-Well the free book time is up, and a new blog post perculated up.
+Well, the free book time is up, and a new blog post percolated up.

 Since joining social media I have noticed a disturbing trend.
 When someone makes a claim about a specific person they are responded to with “not all xs are like that.”
 This is often men responding to tales of misogyny (though it seems to apply to many many groups, usually groups with privilege).
 I find it hard to believe that this response is anything but counterproductive.
 If anything, it seems insulting to the speaker and the group that is being talked about.
 It comes across as an attempt to protect the privilege of said group rather than accept that the group has agency and the ability to change.
 It locks the group and the discussion into a defensive stance, rather than remaining open and honest.